xsuchy/ada-zangemann-cz/README.md

   Dpunkt.verlag for which the FSFE will receive 12% of the list price](https://oreilly.de/produkt/ada-und-zangemann/?ref=10022).

+Thanks to a generous donation we also translated the book into Ukrainian, printed 2750 non-profit copies ourselves, and distributed those to organisations working with refugee children from Ukraine.

 # Profits of sales

 Matthias Kirschner wrote the text on a voluntary basis for the FSFE.
 All